Coronavirus and the Markets

-We’re assuming that we’ll see a jump in cases over the coming couple of weeks given where we are with totals, that more people are now being tested (they were initially limiting tests to certain demographics, so there’s now a larger pool of people getting access to testing), and because it can take several days for symptoms to show.
+More people are now being tested (they were initially limiting tests to certain demographics, so there’s now a larger pool of people getting access to testing), and because it can take several days for symptoms to show.

 Countries are taking extreme measures to try to contain the spread.
 The good news is that the outbreak is slowing in China.
 That gives some hope that we could start seeing a global slowdown of new cases at some point in April-especially if this virus loses steam in warmer weather.

 For our clients, we’re using market pullbacks as buying opportunities.
-Generally, we prefer to add money as the market goes down to help buy low (or at least low-er).
-We’re also using this as an opportunity to actively reposition portfolios by buying some new companies that we think have opportunities going forward and buying more of companies that clients already own to get them at a lower price point.
+Generally, we prefer to add money as the market goes down to help buy low (or at least lower).
+We’re also using this as an opportunity to actively reposition portfolios.
+By buying some new companies that we think have opportunities going forward and buying more of companies that clients already own to get them at a lower price point.
 Ideally, this strategy could help to somewhat minimize the downturn while providing the opportunity for greater upside as the markets turn around.

 We recommend consulting with your Financial Advisor to see what investment strategies work best for you.

-Given the way that the markets have performed in past pandemics and significant recessions (yes, we might enter a recession), a decline over 40% isn’t out of the question.
+Given the way that the markets have performed in past pandemics and significant recessions (yes, we might enter a recession), a decline of over 40% isn’t out of the question.
 That said, the economy has historically snapped back quickly from pandemics as people started venturing out of their homes.
 Please see the link below for additional information to support our strategy.

 Keep in mind, that even if we drop 30% from the peak, we’re just back to December 2018’s lows.
 A 40% drop from the peak brings us back to the start of the Trump presidency.
-Considering that many, thought the market might stumble then, we think we’re going to be okay over time.
+Considering that many, though the market might stumble then, we think we’re going to be okay over time.

 If you’re investing for the long term, you are likely to see several short-term periods (6, 12, or even 18 months) when the markets go down.
-To help avoid the need to sell low and lock in losses, we suggest maintaining cash in your investment accounts to help cover any planned distributions over the coming couple of years.
+To help avoid the need to sell low and lock in losses, we suggest maintaining cash in your investment accounts to help cover any planned distributions over the next couple of years.